evelynmaxwell/DS-4002-CS3/README.md

   4. **Prepare the data**
      - Download `collisions_raw.csv.zip` from `DATA` folder.
      - Unzip the file and place `collisions_raw.csv` into the `DATA` directory.
-     - Run the `preprocessing.py` (from `SCRIPTS` folder).
+     - Run `preprocessing.py` (from `SCRIPTS` folder).
 This script will clean the raw data and save the processed dataset as `DATA/collisions_cleaned.csv`.
   5. **Identify the Highest Risk Borough**
      - Open and run `Daily_Borough_Forecasting.py` in the `SCRIPTS` folder.
          - Be sure to set the appropriate forecasting date (January 1, 2026).